ropensci/crul/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 51 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
+* I have run R CMD check on the 56 downstream dependencies (<https://github.com/ropensci/crul/blob/master/revdep/README.md>).
 No problems were found related to this package.

 ---

-This version includes a few new functions and improvements, as well as fixes for a failing cran check.
+This version adds a few function methods to some classes, adds additional documentation, and fixes a bug.

 Thanks!
 Scott Chamberlain